surfdemon/ForThe50/README.md

 ### **Criteria**
 In this section, we will briefly discuss how our team addressed the applicable criteria:
-- **The project fits the theme of rasing awareness of Modern Slavery and Human Trafficking.**
+- **The project fits the theme of raising awareness of Modern Slavery and Human Trafficking.**

 - **The project is well planned and executed (Using GitHub Projects).**